Valerian Growing Guide

 Not generally needed.

-Echinacea, Catnip, Agastache and Dill.
-Often planted with low, mound-forming herbs and flowers.
-Valerian can stand 5 feet (1.5 meters) tall when it is in full bloom.
+Cosmos, Agastache and Catnip.
+Often paired with low, mound-forming herbs and flowers.
+Valerian can stand 1.5 meters (5ft) tall when it is in full bloom.

 Sow and Plant